 Please ensure that you pitch your tent discreetly at least 100m from a road and so that you are not visible from the roadside or in sight of residential properties.

 There is an interactive camping map that you can view to see detail of where you can and can't camp on Dartmoor.
 The areas where you can wild camp are shaded in purple.

-To find out more about the different types of access you have to the Dartmoor countryside including wild camping areas, campsites, camping barns, youth hostels and bunk houses, view the Camping Code of Conduct or the Where to Wild on Dartmoor camping map.
+To find out more about the different types of access you have to the Dartmoor countryside including wild camping areas, campsites, camping barns, youth hostels and bunk houses, view the Camping Code of Conduct or the Where to camp on Dartmoor map.
 This also contains useful information about camping within the military ranges and emergency information.

 To find out where you cannot camp view schedule 2 of the byelaws.

 Ensure you do not pollute streams or rivers.